Dr Patrick Turner

 Personal statement

-He is also working on the activity and self-presentation of cultural intermediaries and marketers who operate at the border between ostensive youth subcultures and commercial brands.
-Patrick has a particular interest in forms of qualitative enquiry and theory that work with existential, phenomenological and critically realist concepts and concerns.
+Patrick has a particular interest in Marxian critical theory and forms of qualitative enquiry that work with existential, phenomenological and critically realist concepts and methodologies.

-His current teaching spans social problems and divisions, social theory, the sociology of the everyday, and digital life and its discontents.
+His current teaching spans social theory, social problems and divisions, the sociology of the everyday, digital life, and visual sociology.

 Patrick has supervised and taught PhD students, and convened and taught the ESRC Doctoral School training in qualitative research methods at Goldsmiths University between 2014 and 2017.